Non-squeezing and capacities for some calibrated geometries: Introduction

 One of the main questions of symplectic geometry is whether one symplectic manifold can be embedded into another (or whether one subset of a symplectic space can be embedded into another) by a symplectic map.
 One way to study this problem is to develop invariants of symplectic manifolds which obstruct embeddings.
 Gromov proved the seminal \emph{non-squeezing theorem} in~\cite{gromov}, which states that a ball of radius \(r\) can be symplectically embedded into a ``symplectic'' cylinder of radius \(R\) only if \(r \leq R\).

 Motivated by the embedding problem, Ekeland and Hofer in~\cite{ekelandhofer} developed such a symplectic invariant (of subsets of \(\mathbb{R}^{2n}\)) which they called a \emph{symplectic capacity}.
 They established the existence of a symplectic capacity and used it to give another proof of Gromov's non-squeezing theorem.
 Their capacities were then used to prove that symplectic (or anti-symplectic) maps can be characterized as those maps preserving the capacities of every ellipsoid.
 Then they used this to answer the rigidity problem for symplectic maps: what is the uniform limit of a sequence of symplectic maps?
 Section~\ref{sec:classical} of the present paper is devoted to a discussion of the classical non-squeezing theorem, where we focus on the affine case and on the applications in~\cite{ekelandhofer}.
+(Other notions of capacity exist.
+For instance, the notion of an \emph{analytic capacity} has been studied in complex geometry.
+See~\cite{BS}, for example.)

 In~\cite{barron}, it was observed by Barron and Shafiee that a more general non-squeezing theorem, at least in the affine case, holds for the ``multisymplectic geometries'' given by the powers \(\omega^k\) of the symplectic form \(\omega\) on \(\mathbb{R}^{2n}\), and that there is a corresponding ``multisymplectic capacity'' for these geometries (still in the affine case).
 The motivation for the present paper is to find a generalization of the classical non-squeezing theorem and capacities (including the applications in~\cite{ekelandhofer}) to more general geometries along the lines of~\cite{barron}.
 Our generalizations in Section~\ref{sec:calibrations} (to general calibrations) and Section~\ref{sec:slag} (the special Lagrangian case) mostly remain in the affine setting.